cyclus/cyclus.github.com/source/user/tutorial/add_commod_recipe.rst

     :alt: Commodity trade flowchart

 |Cyclus| does not require commodities to be defined explicitly in the input file.
-Commodities are instead defined implicitly by facilities when they choose to trade.
+Commodities are instead defined implicitly by facilities when they indicate which facilities they will trade as either inputs or outputs.
 For more details, reference the `Commodity Priority <../input_specs/commodity.html>`_ page.

 Understanding Recipes